 The role of IFIs

-The WB and IMF maintain a significant presence in Benin, as elsewhere in Francophone Africa, since Benin’s economic crises in the late 1980s, but their influence upon government accounting grew from 1997, through the WB’s Public Expenditure Reform Credit (World Bank, 1999).
-This requested government accounting reforms within ‘good governance’ precepts of transparency, accountability and effective use of public resources (including external funding); more reliable and transparent budgeting; and performance audits by the Chamber of Accounts (Ministère des Finances, 2000).
-These required adequate recording and reporting.
-Thus, following the WB’s SAP conditions, the TAD introduced an indigenously developed system during 1997-1998, which produced the first government accounts since independence (IMF, 2002; Jennes and Groot, 2003).
-Under France’s initiative (Ministère des Affaires Etrangères, 2007) this was abandoned in 2002-2004 for ASTER, an ‘expensive’ [EU official] French-made accounting system as in several other Francophone African countries, e.g. Cote d’Ivoire, Senegal.
-The system, imported from France and largely implemented by French consultants, under controversial circumstances surrounding its adoption, as in several other Francophone recipient countries, replaced the emergent locally designed and implemented system, which fueled resentment and suspicion amongst local civil servants.
+Since Benin’s economic crises in the late 1980s, the WB and IMF have exerted considerable influence in Benin.
+Their influence upon government accounting grew from 1997, through the WB’s Public Expenditure Reform Credit (World Bank, 1999).
+This requested reforms within ‘good governance’ precepts of transparency, accountability and effective use of public resources (including external funding); more reliable and transparent budgeting; and performance audits by the Chamber of Accounts (Ministère des Finances, 2000).
+This required adequate recording and reporting.
+Thus, following the WB’s SAP conditions, the TAD developed a system during 1997-1998, which produced the first government accounts since independence (IMF, 2002; Jennes and Groot, 2003).
+Under France’s initiative (Ministère des Affaires Etrangères, 2007) this was abandoned in 2002-2004 for ASTER, an ‘expensive’ [EU official] French-made accounting system like several other Francophone African countries, e.g. Cote d’Ivoire, Senegal.
+The system, imported from France and largely implemented by French consultants, under controversial circumstances surrounding its adoption, replaced the emergent locally designed and implemented system, which fueled resentment and suspicion amongst local civil servants.

-In 2001 the WB and other donors recommended result-based budgeting within a PRSP strategy.
+In 2001 the WB and donors recommended result-based budgeting within a PRSP strategy.
 An integrated financial management information system (IFMIS), called SIGFIP was introduced.
 It was manifestly unintegrated: its failure to link with the TAD’s new government accounting system – ASTER – “rendered the tracking of expenditures up to the payment level impossible” (African Development Bank, 2006: 14), as in other Francophone West African countries adopting ASTER.
-Thus, it failed to address expenditure chain weaknesses, the major source (together with public procurement) (African Development Bank, 2014) of corruption and wasted public resources (Akakpo, 2009).
+It failed to address expenditure chain and public procurement weaknesses (African Development Bank, 2014), the major sources of corruption and wasted public resources (Akakpo, 2009).

-In addition, a rolling three-year Medium-Term Expenditure Framework (MTEF) was introduced within WB-led good governance reforms (Jennes and Groot, 2003), and a PRSP in 2003 (IMF, 2003b).
+Following the PRSP in 2003 (IMF, 2003b), a rolling three-year Medium-Term Expenditure Framework (MTEF) was introduced within WB-led good governance reforms (Jennes and Groot, 2003).
 Few officials would comment on this.
 Those who did perceived it as a donor driven exercise unlikely to change practices:

 The Ministry of Finance in collaboration with the Ministry of Budget come up with a three-year resource forecast which enters the MTEF… and the spending ministries come up with their spending forecast based on their needs… which are also integrated in the MTEF.
 That is the planning… [But a decade later] … we are still using our old ways of doing things.
 They don't really suit our conditions [Senior Budget Official].

-Although resistance to change may partly explain the lack of enthusiasm for the MTEF and results-based budgeting (Lassou, 2017), their lack of contextual fit with local technology, infrastructure, power supplies, telecommunications, and the social and cultural environment (i.e. ‘ways of doing things’ locally) were important factors.
+Although resistance to change may partly explain the lack of enthusiasm for the MTEF and results-based budgeting (Lassou, 2017), their lack of fit with local technology, infrastructure, power supplies, telecommunications, and the social and cultural environment (i.e. ‘ways of doing things’ locally) were important factors.
 Consequently, budget results differed widely from those planned.
 A former senior government official observed: ‘with that reform, it’s like we’ve just been improvising’.
 The import of expensive, inappropriate Northern accounting systems fueled accusations of IFIs having a hidden agenda.
-A senior TAD official commented, ‘there is no other way to characterize their [i.e. IFIs’] action … not because there are no ideas or initiatives coming from us but they don’t matter to them.’
-The IFIs’ approach to accounting reform, with French involvement, despite claims it followed good governance precepts of local ownership and civil servants’ participation, fostered local allegations that good governance is a subtle instrument to further Northern interests (Abrahamsen, 2012; Chang, 2007).
+Their approach to accounting reform, with French involvement, despite their claims that it embraced good governance precepts of local ownership and civil servants’ participation, fostered local allegations that good governance is a subtle instrument to further Northern interests (Abrahamsen, 2012; Chang, 2007).